Blog

 Industrial commercial HVAC ductwork installation inside a large building with exposed spiral ducts, ventilation diffusers, and ceiling-mounted systems, realistic lighting, high detail, modern mechanical infrastructure

-Commercial HVAC ductwork is a network of air distribution channels that deliver conditioned air from heating and cooling equipment to different zones within a building.
+Commercial HVAC ductwork is the network of air distribution channels that moves heated, cooled, filtered, or ventilated air throughout a building.

 Spiral Ductwork